JeffryGonzalez/applied-angular-nov-lab/labs/counter.md

 You should see `Counter Stuff Here` on the page.

-Click the test runner extension icon in Visual Studio.

-In the textbox input on the test runner start typing `@step-1` and select `@playwright@step-1`.

-Run that test.

-If it passes, make a commit for your work and move on to step 2.

-If it doesn't, see if you can find your error, and check with the instructor if you need help.

 ## The Counter User Interface

 The `Counter` feature will have a new page that provides the user interface for our counter component.